 In two field experiments they performed in 2008, DON values in the untreated checks were around four parts per million.
 DON was reduced by an average of 22.5% using a single flat fan, 23.0% using a TwinJet and 41.5% using alternating Turbo FloodJets when averaged across two fields, two fungicides and four reps (n=16).
 They all reduced DON significantly.
 There was no statistical difference between singles and twins, but control from the alternating Turbo FloodJets was significantly better.

 Then, in 2012, Tom and Brian evaluated the new asymmetrical twin fan nozzles from TeeJet.
 The marketing claimed they could improve overall coverage at higher travel speeds because they decrease the contribution of the front-facing fan and increased the angle of the back.
 Tom and Brian’s lab-based experiments determined that:

 - Asymmetricals increased overall deposit amounts and uniformity versus single fan and symmetrical twin fans.

 - Nozzle orientation (alternating or not) seemed unimportant.

-- As suggested earlier, boom height is a big factor in coverage.
-Nozzle angle didn’t matter when the boom was too high, but spray deposit increased significantly when the boom was lowered to an ideal height.
+- As suggested earlier, boom height was a big factor in coverage.
+Nozzle angle didn’t matter when the boom was too high, but spray deposit increased significantly when the boom was lowered.

-- Coarser spray quality gives droplets more momentum, so they can travel greater distances in the intended direction.
-They are the better choice for any twin fan.
+- Coarser spray droplets have more momentum, so they can travel greater distances on their original vector.
+A coarser spray quality is the best choice for any angled fan.

-- Angled sprays do improve coverage on vertical targets
+- Multi-angled sprays improve coverage uniformity on vertical targets.